Quarantine, Isolation and Positives

 - Only the person who was in close contact will need to quarantine (not other siblings or family members).
 If you do choose to get tested, all household members are expected to remain home until results are back.

-- If the close contact is within the household, all household members should quarantine during the positive person's isolation period and then 14 days after.
+- If the close contact is within the household, all household members should quarantine during the positive person's isolation period AND 10 days after.

 - It is not necessary to be tested if you are in quarantine or are a close contact, and the Health Department will go over more guidelines, but it is your choice if you wish to have you or your student tested or not.